dionjwa/haxe_remoting/README.md

 	//Create the remoting Html connection
 	var conn = haxe.remoting.HttpAsyncConnection.urlConnect("http://localhost:8000");

 	//Build and instantiate the proxy class with macros.
+	//The full path to the server class is given as a String, but it is NOT compiled into the client.
-The server class is declared here, but NOT compiled into the client. var fooProxy = haxe.remoting.Macros.buildRemoteProxyClass(FooRemote, conn);
+	//It can be given as a class declaration, but then it is compiled into the client (not what you want) var fooProxy = haxe.remoting.Macros.buildRemoteProxyClass("foo.FooRemote", conn);

 	//You can use code completion here
 	fooProxy.getTheFoo(function (foo :String) :Void {
 		trace("successfully got the foo=" + foo);
 	});

-Instead of a remoting class, you can also build the proxy from an interface (also we're not using NodeRelay<T> here):
+Instead of a remoting class, you can also build the proxy from an interface:

-	@remoteId("fooService")
 	interface FooRemote
 	{
 		@remote
 		public function getTheFoo(fooId :String, cb :String->Void) :Void;
 	}

+You can also create an interface from the remoting class:

+	@:build(haxe.remoting.Macros.addRemoteMethodsToInterfaceFrom("foo.FooRemote"))
+	interface FooService {}

 Then the client proxy class is declared with